 - Cycle 16 will start in July 2007 and is likely to be shorter than the usual duration of one year.
 NASA is in the early stages of planning for a Servicing Mission 4 (SM4) to the Hubble Space Telescope, subject to final authorization by the NASA Administrator.
-Current plans are to schedule SM4 during the nominal Cycle 16 period, potentially as early as January 2008.
+Current plans are to schedule SM4 during the nominal Cycle 16 period, potentially as early as December 2007.
 Cycle 16 will terminate at that point.
 Cycle 17 will commence with the new suite of instrumentation, including Wide Field Camera 3 (WFC3), the Cosmic Origins Spectrograph (COS) and, possibly, a refurbished Space Telescope Imaging Spectrograph (STIS).
-An attempt to refurbish STIS will be made on a best effort basis. - ACS suspended operations on 19 June 2006 due to a problem with the Side 1 electronics.
-Operations were switched to the Side 2 electronics on 2 July 2006.
-ACS also suspended on 23 September 2006 due to a fault in the High Resolution Camera electronics box.
-Observations resumed with the Wide Field Camera on 1 October 2006.
-The HRC returned to service on 10 October.
-All three cameras are operating nominally and will be available in Cycle 16. - HST switched to two-gyro operations on 29 August 2005, and will continue to operate in this mode in Cycle 16.
+An attempt to refurbish STIS will be made on a best effort basis. - ACS suspended operations on June 19 2006 due to a problem with the Side 1 electronics.
+Operations were switched to the Side 2 electronics on July 2 2006, and the instrument is currently operating nominally. - HST switched to two-gyro operations on 29 August 2005, and will continue to operate in this mode in Cycle 16.
 On-orbit tests indicate that there is little degradation in image quality, and hence scientific performance, while the overall observing efficiency is generally degraded by less than 5%; however, there are significantly tighter constraints in scheduling individual observations, and observers should use the information in the Two-Gyro Handbook and the web-based tools on the Two-Gyro Web Page or the APT (the Astronomer's Proposal Tool; see Section 1.4.6) to check the viability of their observing strategy.
-Full details of two gyro operations are given in the HST Two-Gyro Handbook. - A new type of GO program, Survey Proposals, has been introduced in Cycle 16 in response to requests for an alternative option for programs that are statistical in nature.
+Full details of two gyro operations are given in the HST Two-Gyro Handbook. - A new type of GO proposal, Survey Proposals, has been introduced in Cycle 16 in response to requests for an alternative proposal option for programs that are statistical in nature.
 Survey proposals are like SNAP proposals in that they allow a large pool of candidate targets to be specified from which a subset will be selected for execution.
 However, Survey proposals are GO programs, which will be ranked against Regular GO programs in peer review and, if selected, will be assigned a guaranteed number of orbits.
 Therefore, while specific targets are not guaranteed, Survey proposals are appropriate where it can be demonstrated that a fixed number of targets must be observed to accomplish the science goals of the proposal (see Section 3.2.3 for full details).
-The observations cannot require special scheduling constraints(e.g., CVZ, timing requirements, or telescope orientation requirements), and, to enhance scheduling efficiency, are limited to durations of less than 48 minutes per orbit.
+The observations cannot require special scheduling constraints(e.g., CVZ, timing requirements, or telescope orientation requirements), and, to enhance scheduling efficiency, are limited to durations of less thasn 48 minutes per orbit.
 Survey proposals are subsidised at a higher rate than other GO proposals in the time assignment process (see Section 6.1.1).